cjellick/rancher-cni-bridge/README.md

 ## Running

-The `rancher-cni-bridge` plugin binary needs to be placed inside `/opt/cni/bin` directory and the necessary configuration file needs to be placed inside `/etc/cni/net.d` directory.
+The `rancher-bridge` plugin binary needs to be placed inside `/opt/cni/bin` directory and the necessary configuration file needs to be placed inside `/etc/cni/net.d` directory.